-Non-exam assessment (50%)

-This is a substantial practical design and make task taking approximately 30-35 hours.
+Assessment Paper 1 (50%) Non-exam assessment (50%) This two hour written paper is out of 100 marks and will assess: Core technical principles Specialist technical principles Designing and making principles This is a substantial practical design and make task taking approximately 30-35 hours.
 Evidence will be in the form of a design portfolio and a working prototype.

-- Assessment is broken down into four sections.
+Assessment is broken down into four sections.
+Investigating 20% Designing 30% Making 30% Analysing and Evaluating 20%

-- Investigating 20%

-- Designing 30%

-- Making 30%

-- Analysing and Evaluating 20%